AlDanial/cloc/README.md

 or archive.
 Differences reveal much more than absolute code counts of two file versions.
 For example, say a source file has 100 lines and its developer delivers a newer version with 102 lines.
-Did he add two comment lines, or delete seventeen source lines and add fourteen source lines and five comment lines, or did he do a complete rewrite, discarding all 100 original lines and adding 102 lines of all new source?
+Did the developer add two comment lines, or delete seventeen source lines and add fourteen source lines and five comment lines, or did the developer do a complete rewrite, discarding all 100 original lines and adding 102 lines of all new source?
 The diff option tells how many lines of source were added, removed, modified or stayed